people digging holes in the sand at hot water beach in new zealand on a cloudy day

 • Arrive early.
 Parking can be a problem in the height of summer season and the beach gets packed.

 • You will need a shovel.
 If you don’t have one, they can be rented from the shops.
+A bucket can also be helpful for adjusting the water temperature by adding cold seawater.

 • Bring a towel and a dry bag to put your valuables in.